zacandom/OSM-Data/README.md

 # OSM-Data
-Within this repository are files to collect all historical religious and conflict related sites in the following countries:
+Within this repository are python scripts to collect all places of worship, as well as historical religious and conflict related sites in the following countries:
  Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Slovakia,